Final report for FNE23-034

 6. Fuel Tank Monitoring

 After much searching, we were able to determine a suitable fuel tank level sensor that fits our needs.
 In the summer of 2023, two options that had been evaluated were Dragino’s LDDS20 LoRaWAN Liquid Level Sensor and IOT Factory’s Fuel-Water LoRaWAN Sensor (Ultrasonic).
 The issue we faced with the Dragino sensor was it requires a slightly flat surface at the bottom of a fuel tank, and in our case our tanks are perfect cylinders.
 For the IOT Factory sensor (and in general), we require LoRa products that can operate at the US frequency level (US915), but unfortunately IOT Factory doesn’t offer the US frequency for this specific product.
 We discussed options with a former extension agent from North Dakota State University who has published extension reports on LoRaWAN implementation on farms, however the recommended products couldn’t be used for our scenario.
 In the summer of 2025, we evaluated products offered by GAOTek, Daviteq, and finally settled on a product offered by Tekelek/Rochester Sensors that best fits our needs at a reasonable price.
 The distributor, Timitoo Tank Monitoring Solutions, provided us with TEK 888 LoRaWAN Ultrasonic Subband 2 915 fuel tank monitors with threading that we screwed onto the tops of our 2 diesel fuel tanks in place of some caps.
-We were successfully able to connect the devices to our ChirpStack server and get raw data into TagoIO.
-We have yet to complete payload parsing/decoding to read actual data from the devices.
-We may also have to adjust how far the sensors tighten into the tank, as we noticed during install that the threads on our tanks are less than on the sensor.
+We were successfully able to connect the devices to our ChirpStack server, get raw data into TagoIO, and then get a payload parser to read actual data from the devices.
+We may have to adjust how far the sensors tighten into the tank in the future, as we noticed during install that the threads on our tanks are less than on the sensor.
 The general recommendation from Timitoo was to check if the liquid in the tank can reach all the way to the top.
 If it does, then we’ll need to screw the sensor only as far down as the threads on the tank go so it doesn’t come in contact with the content of the tank.
 If there is plenty of distance, then we’ll need to screw the sensor in as far as it can go.
+For now, we’re just using the general readings and so far, they seem accurate enough.

 7. Dashboard Integration